dianakorka/Data-Science-in-R/rfile/LISS-data.md

 ```

 Below some descriptive statistics of the 2023 panel data, the variables
 of interest.

-Notice that some observations encoded with -9 are
+Notice that some observations encoded with -9 are impossible and for the
-impossible and for the propensity to vote there are 525 missing values.
+propensity to vote there are 525 missing values.
+Similarly for political
-Similarly for political orientation there are 421 missing values.
-We
+orientation there are 421 missing values.

-have to choice but to drop these from our sample.
+We have no choice but to drop these from our sample.

 ``` r
 data23_cleaned %>%